Chakinde lowered his arm and the two black men listened to the hooves stampeding into the distance.

 Buziba nodded in the mountain’s direction.

-‘Let’s hear what it has to say first.’
+‘Not those feathers,’ said Buziba, ‘but let’s hear what it has to say first.’

 ‘Wait, did you see that?’

 This time Buziba did, the feathers wrapped round the bird were tighter than a shroud, but they’d slipped a little as it shuffled into a better position.
 He caught a glimpse of teeth, and spit, and old wizened flesh before it pulled them back into place.

 ‘None of your business, but I can tell what you are just by looking at you; you need help, and you’re not going to find it here.’
 One wing swept over the carcasses littering the plain.
 ‘It’s lucky you bumped into me.’